An Option for Watering Livestock

 - Pipe; and

-Shallow-buried pasture pipelines are generally fed from a proven farmyard well or other secure water source that is also close to a power source.
-Electricity is the preferred power source as it is usually the most reliable and efficient; however, solar power or generators may be considered depending on your situation.
-Pipe is usually high-density polyethylene (HDPE) and troughs are generally filled with a float valve system.
+Shallow buried pasture pipelines are generally fed from a proven farmyard well or another secure water source that is also close to a power source.
+Electricity is the preferred power source as it is usually the most reliable and efficient; however, solar power or generators may be more appropriate depending on limitations.
+Pipe is usually high density polyethylene (HDPE) and troughs are generally filled with a float valve system.

-Pipeline systems can range from a simple system that pumps a short distance to one trough to an extensive systems running many miles and feeding multiple troughs.
+Pipeline systems can range from relatively simple systems that pump a short distance to one trough or to very extensive systems running many kilometres and feeding multiple troughs.
 Considerations when designing a shallow buried pasture pipeline include:

 - Discharge requirements (flow);